gitan12/Predicting_Insurance_Premium/README.md

 # Simple Linear Regression Project: Predicting Premium Based on Age

 This project uses simple linear regression, a basic and essential machine learning technique, to predict the insurance premium amount based on a person's age.
-Here's a step-by-step guide to understand this project, even if you're not a tech person.
+Here's a step-by-step guide to understand this project.

 ## Table of Contents
 1. Introduction